A well-captured urban landscape photograph can capture the beauty of a city while retaining its human elements.

 As mentioned in our previous tip, a tripod is a beautiful piece of equipment for any urban landscape photographer.

-When you are using it, make sure that the tripod legs are extended all the way so it doesn’t all of a sudden fall on and break your camera!
+When you are using it, make sure that the tripod legs are extended all the way so it doesn’t all of a sudden fall on and breaks your camera!

 Don’t become another tripod horror story.